sean-gits-py/python_api_scripts/README.md

-# python_api_scripts
+# Python API Scripts

-Repo for frequently used api python scripts, commonly used for creating and populating database dimension and fact tables.
+Repo for frequently used Python API scripts, commonly used for creating and populating database dimension and fact tables.